 I was brought up at a time when my parents and friend’s parents were married and already owned their homes.
 I had older Grandparents who held very old fashioned values and these were taught to all of us.
 During the 90’s there really were young girls talking about leaving school and saying that their main ambition in life was to get pregnant and be given a 3 bedroom house – yes, this did actually happen!
 I was also all for being an independent woman and thinking that other girls/women should have the same drive to work hard and work at a career for themselves before settling down.
 My mindset was in place due to my upbringing.

 I did work towards a career throughout my early 20’s and children were far from my mind.
-I did buy a house, then get married and then have a baby.
+I did buy a house, then got married and then had a baby.
 I thought this was the right order to do things and the sensible order.
 I was 31 when I had Jake.

 I can tell you honestly now that I take back all I ever thought about young Mums.